pandas-dev/pandas/doc/source/contributing.rst

 Contributing to the documentation
 =================================

+Contributing to the documentation benefits everyone who uses *pandas*.
-If you're not the developer type, contributing to the documentation is still of huge value.
-You don't even have to be an expert on *pandas* to do so!
+We encourage you to help us improve the documentation, and you don't have to be an expert on *pandas* to do so!
 In fact, there are sections of the docs that are worse off after being written by experts.
 If something in the docs doesn't make sense to you, updating the relevant section after you figure it out is a great way to ensure it will help